careagain-org/careagain-webapp/README.md

 # CareAgain WebApp

 **CareAgain WebApp** is a web application built using the [Reflex](https://reflex.dev/) framework.
-It serves as the frontend for CareAgain's platform, aiming to connect institutions and organizations involved in medical devices—such as R&D, manufacturing, logistics, and hospitals—into a unified network to foster a thriving community.
+It serves as the frontend for CareAgain's platform, connecting institutions and organizations involved in medical devices—such as R&D, manufacturing, logistics, and hospitals—into a unified network to foster collaboration and innovation.

 ## Table of Contents